 3) They’ve found providers who address all their needs to be expensive.
 Education budgets can sometimes be tight, which is why we help all our clients find a solution that gets their students the best without going over budget.

-At PGLS, we’re proud to offer translation, interpretation, and language training services to schools and other educational institutions in over 200 languages.
-We understand that each student is unique, so we pay special attention to offering services in the correct regional dialect and providing subject matter experts where necessary.
+At PGLS, we’re proud to offer translation, interpreting, and language training services to schools and other educational institutions in over 200 languages.
+We understand that each student is unique, so we pay special attention to offering services in the correct regional variety and providing subject matter experts where necessary.

 Get in touch with our team to bring true language equality to your students.